 There are some issues with this code:

-• The source of entropy is std::random_device which isn't required by the C++ standard to actually return random numbers, in most cases it will and it may even return cryptographically-secure random numbers, but no portable solution should rely on it.
+which isn't required by the C++ standard to actually return random numbers, in most cases it will and it may even return cryptographically-secure random numbers, but no portable solution should rely on it. std::mt19937

 The latter point is the most worrying.
 In fact, with only 2^32 different initial states, will can very easily end up re-using nonces.
 In fact, because of the birthday attack it only takes 65536 nonce generations to have a 50% probability of re-using nonces.
 And 65536 files are not many files for CH.